 Summer at a national park means awe-inspiring encounters with the great outdoors.
 It's the thrill of seeing wildlife and jaw-dropping vistas.
 However, it also means creeping for hours through crowded park roads and vying for elbow room with thousands of other visitors who all want to enjoy the exact same nature you do.

-As the National Park Service celebrates its 100th anniversary this summer, record crowds are expected to pack the system's national park sites.
-In 2015, a record 307.2 million people visited national parks, monuments, lakeshores and more, according to NPS data.
-That's a whopping 14.5 million person increase from just the year before.
+As the National Park Service celebrated its 100th anniversary in 2016, record crowds packed the system's national park sites.
+More than 331 million people visited national parks, monuments, lakeshores and more, according to the National Parks Service (NPS).
+That's a whopping 23.7 million person increase from just the year before.

 To put that into perspective, the NPS points out: "Did you know that the national parks draw more visitors than Disney theme parks, NFL games, professional baseball, NBA, and NASCAR… combined?"